ggealy7/Gealy-Portfolio/finalprojectpt1.md

   Contact Your Local Representative and Urge Them to Pass Another Covid Relief Bill

 ## Data
+My data comes from weekly survey the Census Bureau has been conducting since mid March to track various aspects of people's lives related to Covid-19 and the economic downturn associated with it.
+I plan to use agregated data for each week to look at trends over time in the approprate attribtutes.

+I plan to use infomation from a question concerning if anyone in the household has experiencd a loss of employment income since march 13 and do you expect that you or anyone in your household will experience a loss of employment income in the next 4 weeks because of Covid to explore trends in employment.

+I plan to use two questions to explore worries about paying rent or mortgage.
+First, did you pay last months rent?
+Then, how confident are you that your household will be able to pay your next rent or mortgage?

+For food insecure I will use a question regarding people's access to food over the previous week and their current access to food.
+I will also look at how many people have received a free meal in the last 7 days.

+Finally, I will use a question about people's level of anxiety over the previous 7 days.

 The U.S. Census Bureau.(2020)  Household Pulse Survey Weeks 1-17 [Public-use data file and documentation].
 Retrieved from https://www.census.gov/programs-surveys/household-pulse-survey/datasets.html.